-Although the three elements for withholding tax are met in relation to a patron who gives N a tip (remuneration - refer reasons above, employee - refer reasons above, "employer" as defined - refer reasons above except that the patron is acting in his own capacity when paying a tip), by virtue of the authority in paragraph 2(1) the patron is not required to withhold employees' tax from tips given (see 4.3.2).
+Although the three elements for withholding tax are met in relation to a patron who gives N a tip (remuneration - refer reasons above, employee - refer reasons above, "employer" as defined - refer reasons above except that the patron is acting in his or her own capacity when paying a tip), by virtue of the authority in paragraph 2(1) the patron is not required to withhold employees' tax from tips given (see 4.3.2).

-SDL 4.3.3
+4.3.3 SDL

-As noted in 4.2.3, every "employer" as defined in the Fourth Schedule to the Act must pay SDL at a rate of 1% of the leviable amount.
+As noted in 4.2.3, every "employer" as defined in the Fourth Schedule must pay SDL at a rate of 1% of the leviable amount.

-The leviable amount is the total amount of remuneration, paid or payable, by an employer to its employees during any month, as determined in accordance with the provisions of the Fourth Schedule to the Act, for the purposes of determining the employer's liability for any employees' tax in terms of that Schedule, whether or not such employer is liable to deduct or withhold such employees' tax.
+The leviable amount is the total amount of remuneration, paid or payable, by an employer to its employees during any month, as determined in accordance with the provisions of the Fourth Schedule, for the purposes of determining the employer's liability for any employees' tax under that Schedule, whether or not such employer is liable to deduct or withhold such employees' tax.

 Although the patron is an "employer" as defined and the tip is remuneration as defined, the patron is not required to deduct or withhold employees' tax from the tip by virtue of the authority in paragraph 2(1) (see 4.3.2).
-The patron is therefore not required to determine the amount of remuneration "for purposes of determining the employer's liability for employees' tax" because, by virtue of the authority in terms of paragraph 2(1), the patron is not liable to withhold employees' tax and hence the leviable amount in respect of tips would be nil.
+The patron is therefore not required to determine the amount of remuneration "for purposes of determining the employer's liability for employees' tax" because, by virtue of the authority under paragraph 2(1), the patron is not liable to withhold employees' tax and hence the leviable amount on tips would be nil.